boucadair/CATS-framework/draft-ldbc-cats-framework.md

 ~~~
 {: #fig-cats-fw title="CATS Framework"}

-Starting from the bottom part of the figure and moving to the upper part, the following planes are defined:
+Starting from the bottom part of {{fig-cats-fw}} and moving to the upper part, the following planes are defined:

 * CATS  Management Plane: Responsible for monitoring, configuring, and maintaining CATS network devices.
 * CATS Control Plane: Responsible for scheduling services based on computing and network information.
 It is also responsible for making decisions about how packets should be forwarded by involved forwarding nodes and communicating such decisions to the CATS Data Plane for execution.